Senior Teaching Specialist

 Areas of Interest

-The role of the humanities in fostering more sustainable ways of living, the wise use of technology in teaching in order to increase student engagement, foster diversity, and facilitate different ways of learning.
+The role of the humanities in fostering more just, sustainable ways of living and the wise use of technology in order to increase student engagement, foster diversity, and facilitate different ways of learning.

 What motivates me in my work?

 Stories and students inspire my teaching.
 I am sustained by the process of analyzing and creating narratives, from literature to students’ stories.
-Digital storytelling and writing assignments provide students with opportunities to communicate their findings shaped by their experiences.
+In 2016, I launched The Changing Story: digital stories that participate in transforming teaching & learning, a multimedia eBook which I created with CEHD designer Susan Andre and Instructional Designer Thomas Nechodomu, with support from the college and the University.
+Digital storytelling and writing assignments paired with images provides students with opportunities to communicate their findings shaped by their experiences.
 The narratives we discover together through research, discourse, and fieldwork connects academic theories to shared realities.
 I am motivated by the power of writing and learning to transform students’ lives so that they can harness their academic skills in order to participate in positive social change in their communities.

 What can students expect from me?